20 Ways to Use Cold Pressed Virgin Coconut Oil

 20. Removes Stains

-Cold pressed coconut oil not only has health benefits but also helps in other areas of life too.
+Cold pressed coconut oil is not only valued for health and skincare but is also useful for household applications.
 For instance, coconut oil is often used to remove stains from upholstery and carpets.
 It is also efficient in removing some stains, such as ink, soap, or oxide.

 How to Remove Stains with it?